Can life insurance companies access my medical records?

 Insurers use your medical records to verify your health status and assess the risk of insuring you, they are particularly interested in any serious illnesses from the last five to ten years

-Insurers can only access your medical records with your explicit consent, however, refusing access to your medical records can lead to them refusing to offer you cover
+Insurers can only access your medical records with your explicit consent, though refusing access can potentially lead to them refusing to offer you cover

 Pre-existing health conditions can increase policy costs or lead to exclusions